 Audrey is rather more resilient than this comparison might suggest.
 True, she has a limited grasp of the workings of business tycoon Richard’s professional world.
 What emerges is the strength and resilience that she displays in dealing with this difficult new life, which has brought widowhood, bankruptcy, eviction, and most significantly the loss of standing within the community.
 Whatever audiences may feel about her background and social class she is evidently much more than a laughable, fading, aristocratic throwback.
 However, it is the developing romantic relationship between the two as much as the old/new money clash that drives the series.
 The cast and crew asserted that the developing love story is what brought viewing figures regularly to twenty-seven million.
 The casting of a woman approaching forty as a romantic lead is of particular interest.
 The critical literature around sitcom, as has been earlier demonstrated, suggests that the genre’s representation of women’s sexuality is linked to binaries of nubile, youthful fecundity in contrast to the undesirable ageing woman.
 Audrey is not trapped in this equation; she is presented as desirable, sexy and flirtatious.
 The sexual tension built throughout the series between Audrey and Richard is finally gratified in their union and wedding at the end of the third and final series.

 Just as Keith’s sexuality is not contiguous with youth, neither is it with conventions of submissive femininity.
 As Gray says of Keith’s portrayal of Audrey, ‘Her upright carriage in crowd scenes often gives the impression that she is the tallest person in the room’ (Gray 1994, 100).
 Most usually, Keith’s height and stature are an integral part of her characters’ attractiveness and appeal.
-For Keith, in comedy characterisation tall, female and funny is not at odds with being sexually attractive nor intelligently authoritative.
+For Keith, in comedy characterisation, tall, female and funny is not at odds with being sexually attractive nor intelligently authoritative.